SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ### Creating and Filling Internal Tables Using Constructor Expressions
+The constructor expressions can be specified in/with various positions/statements in ABAP.
+In most of the following snippets, simple assignments are demonstrated.

+#### VALUE operator
 As mentioned above, table lines that are constructed inline as arguments to the `VALUE` operator, for example, can be added to internal tables.
 In the following cases, internal tables are populated